Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 The county’s health department manages a clinic in downtown New Braunfels which offers STD prevention education and limited lab capabilities, including pregnancy tests and hepatitis B and C screening.
 Vaccines for hepatitis A and B and HPV are also available.
 Clinic hours vary, so it’s best to call before visiting, but walk-ins are accepted.
 Fees are listed on the Health Department website.

 1297 Church Hill Drive, Suite 102, New Braunfels, Texas 78130, 830-221-1150

 The Kind Clinic provides free sexual health services to anyone, regardless of gender, race, or sexual orientation.
 The San Antonio location is just 30 miles southwest of New Braunfels.
 The clinic offers screening for gonorrhea, syphilis, chlamydia, and hepatitis A and B. Results are returned to you via an online portal.
 If positive, a follow-up appointment is scheduled.
 The Kind Clinic also provides HIV testing and supportive care if you’re diagnosed with HIV.
 Drop-in testing hours are Monday through Friday, daily, with breaks for lunch.
 You can also speak with an STD counselor via virtual visits.

 San Antonio, TX 78216

-Situated near downtown San Antonio, about 40 miles from New Braunfels, the AIDS Foundation provides HIV and syphilis screening at their Grayson Street location.
-The organization also sponsors a mobile HIV testing unit that roams the city, or clients can order a free HIV test to perform at home.
+Situated near downtown San Antonio, about 40 miles from New Braunfels, the AIDS Foundation provides HIV and syphilis screening at the Grayson Street location.
+The organization also sponsors a mobile HIV testing unit that roams the city, or you can order a free HIV test to perform at home.
 Testing services are available daily, Monday through Saturday, and all screenings are free.
 English- and Spanish-speaking staff are on hand for STD counseling, and the center gives out free condoms at all testing sites.

 818 East Grayson Street